Xiyin Tang

 • UCLA Faculty Since 2020

-Xiyin Tang is an Assistant Professor of Law at UCLA School of Law.
+Xiyin Tang is a Professor of Law at UCLA School of Law.
 She has previously served as a lead counsel for Facebook and an associate at Mayer Brown LLP and Skadden Arps Slate Meagher & Flom LLP, where she worked on a variety of transactional and litigation matters in the technology, media, and entertainment sectors.

 Tang’s research focuses on the roles that technological evolution and new modes of dissemination play in the law of intellectual property.
-Her publications have appeared or are forthcoming in the Columbia Law Review, Michigan Law Review, Iowa Law Review, and Yale Law Journal, among others.
+Her current research addresses how IP laws should respond to artificial intelligence and its effect on creative labor markets.
+Past writings have addressed the use of both public and private mechanisms—in the form of class action litigation and confidential contracts, respectively—as responses to mass digitization and, with it, potentially, mass infringement.Her publications have appeared or are forthcoming in the Columbia Law Review, Michigan Law Review, NYU Law Review, and Yale Law Journal, among others.

 Tang received her B.A. in English Literature and Creative Writing summa cum laude from Columbia University.
 She received her J.D. from Yale Law School, where she received the Neale M. Albert Prize for Best Paper on Art Law and twice received the Nathan Burkan Memorial Prize for Best Paper on Copyright Law.
 During law school, Tang served as Editor-in-Chief of the Yale Journal of Law and Technology.